U.S. event, market closures for funeral of former President Bush

 NEW YORK (Reuters) - U.S. President Donald Trump signed an order to close the federal government on Wednesday, Dec.
 5, in a day of mourning for former President George H.W.
 Bush, who died on Friday at the age of 94.

 Several financial exchanges have announced their markets will be closed on Wednesday.
-Some U.S. events and economic data releases previously scheduled for that day have been postponed or canceled.
+Some U.S. events and economic data releases previously scheduled for the week have been postponed or canceled.

-The following is a list of scheduled market closures and canceled events for Wednesday.
+The following is a list of scheduled market closures and canceled events.

 The New York Stock Exchange and Nasdaq will be closed.